- What is NBN Fixed Wireless?

 - Why can’t I get speeds as quick as fibre?

-- Fibre uses a physical line to your premise to send and receive data, while the cables have a much larger bandwidth than wireless towers, therefore fibre is able to achieve significantly higher speeds than fixed wireless.
+- Fibre uses a physical line to your premises to send and receive data with the cables having a much larger bandwidth than wireless towers, therefore fibre is able to achieve significantly higher speeds than Fixed Wireless.